-SEND JUDAH FIRST launches August 3rd!
+SEND JUDAH FIRST launched August 3rd!

 History has all but erased her existence.
 But she deserves to be remembered.